Intubation Procedure Overview with Practice Questions

 Nasal Intubation

-Nasal intubation is when the tube is inserted through the nose and down into the trachea.
-This type is generally performed when oral intubation is not possible, such as when the patient has an obstruction, difficult airway, or oral condition.
+Nasal intubation involves inserting the endotracheal tube through the nose and into the trachea.
+This approach is typically used when oral intubation is not feasible, such as when there are obstructions, difficult airways, or conditions affecting the mouth.

-• Does not require sedatives or muscle relaxants
+- Often does not require the use of sedatives or muscle relaxants.

 Intubation Equipment